cea-trust-platform/trust-documentation/doc/source/user_tutorials/tank_filling.md

 Geometry of the 2D tank case
 ```

-The following table summerise the parameters of the simulation:
+The following table summarizes the parameters of the simulation:

 | **Fluid Properties** | **Value** |
 |:---------------:|:---------------:|